Stephanie-La/Comp-Architecture/README.md

 # Comp-Architecture
-backup of my comp architecture files
+This is a backup of my comp architecture files.